 It is named after the Akagera River that flows along its eastern boundary and feeds into a labyrinth of lakes of which the largest is Lake Ihema.
-The forest fringed lakes, papyrus swamps, savannah plains and rolling highlands combine to make Akagera national park amongst the most scenic of reserves anywhere in Africa.
+The forest-fringed lakes, papyrus swamps, savannah plains, and rolling highlands combine to make Akagera National Park among the most scenic reserves anywhere in Africa.
 It has exceptional levels of biodiversity and forms the largest protected wetland in central Africa.

-Of the larger predators, leopard, hyena, side-striped jackal and lions which were re-introduced last year are present.
-Also the reintroduction of the black rhinos recently has restored Akagera’s ‘Big 5’ status.
+Of the larger predators, leopards, hyenas, side-striped jackals, and lions were re-introduced.
+Also, the reintroduction of the black rhinos recently has restored Akagera’s ‘Big 5’ status.